ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #i3 when launching an app that is defined for a specific workspace and already on that workspace the app launches on the previously active workspace WTF?
 - [ ] #nvim #packer, running `:PackerSync` always blocks neovim ie. ui changes and makes the entire usage unresponsive
 - [ ] #arch #systemd, come to a peaceful solution on why i can't set the perms i want for my log files
     - https://github.com/systemd/systemd/issues/28302